Cardi B Apologizes for Detailing Large Thanksgiving Gathering

 The event took place at her home with her husband, Offset, and featured a large crowd of people.
 Cardi shared several videos of the group dancing together in her foyer and also posted videos of the mass amounts of food they shared.

-On Sunday she tweeted about the gathering, writing, "12 kids and 25 adults over the holidays.
+On Sunday, she tweeted about the gathering, writing, "Twelve kids and 25 adults over the holidays.
 It was lit!!"

 But not everyone appreciated Cardi sharing her good times.
 With the coronavirus pandemic still raging and numbers on the rise, many had to forgo or seriously alter their Thanksgiving plans this year.